-Another solution would be to Buy a controller with an integrated lcd dash panel with an integrated on/off switch.
+Another solution would be to Buy a controller with an integrated LCD dash panel that has an integrated on/off switch.

 Some Chinese hub motor factories are smart enough to provide an integrated dash board with an on and off switch.
 This makes a convenient solution.

 It seems like there are no easy off-the-shelf components to make adding a on/off switch to your DIY electric bike easy.

 If you want one you will have to take the initiative to read articles such as these and decide how you will implement one in your system, or buy a controller or battery that has an on/off solution that is acceptable to you.

 A new ON / OFF switch now available

 After this article came out, Luna Cycle searched for an existing option that they liked, and after a while a model became available in the spring of 2017 that they tested and felt they could put their reputation behind it.

 When this electronic switch is off, it does not draw any current from the battery.
 This way, if your ebike is stored over the winter (or for a long time for any reason), the switch will not drain down your battery.